Mary Phinney von Olnhausen

-Mary Phinney von Olnhausen (1818–1902) was an American nurse, abolitionist, and diarist.
-Historians look to the book extracted from her diaries -- "Adventures of an Army Nurse in Two Wars" to understand the medical techniques of the Civil War.
+Baroness Mary Phinney von Olnhausen (1818–1902) was an American nurse, abolitionist, and diarist.
+Historians look to the book extracted from her diaries Adventures of an Army Nurse in Two Wars, edited by her nephew James Phinney Munroe, to understand the medical techniques of the Civil War.

-Early life
+Early life and family

-Born in Lexington, Massachusetts to Elias and Catherine Bartlett Phinney, a lawyer and her mother the daughter of a doctor, Phinney was well educated at several academies.
+She was born in Lexington, Massachusetts to Elias, a lawyer, and Catherine Bartlett Phinney, the daughter of a doctor.
+Phinney was well educated at several academies.

-Family

 When her father died in 1849 at age 69, the farm was sold and she "sought employment as a designer of print goods" at the Manchester Mills company in Massachusetts.

-Baron Gustav A. von Olnhausen (born in 1809) left Saxony after the German revolutions of 1848–1849 and also due to financial troubles, which led him to sell of his property.
-In the 1850s He was making a meager living as a chemist in a dye-house of the Manchester Mills, where he met Mary Phinney.
+Baron Gustav Adolph von Olnhausen (born in 1809) left Saxony after the German revolutions of 1848–1849 and also due to financial troubles, which led him to sell of his property.
+In the 1850s he was making a meager living as a chemist in a dye-house of the Manchester Mills, where he met Mary Phinney.

 They married on May 1, 1858 (she was 40 years old at the time) and he died two years later in 1860.